 Occasionally (though it’s pretty rare) my superhero perspective even allows me to recognize the romance in these moments.
 I’m able to time travel at hyper-speed into the future, look back and realize that this was prime time together.
 It didn’t look pretty, but we were close.
 I’ll remember how hard it was to love my child when she was at her very worst and feel super proud that I did it anyway.

-I offer a complete guide to gentle leadership in my new book:
+I offer a guide to gentle leadership in my book: NO BAD KIDS: Toddler Discipline Without Shame

 (Photo by TheodoreWLee on Flickr)